Differential information theory: Differential Information Theory

 This reflects the fact that by taking the absolute value of $x \in \mathbb{Z}$ we lose exactly $1$ bit of information about $x$.
 This bit is coded by the function $g$ as it multiplies the absolute value of a positive element of $\mathbb{Z}$ by a factor two and uses the interleaving spaces to code the negative values.
 There are many other possible informarion theories for $\mathbb{Z}$ and, as we shall see, designing the right information theory for a set is in mnay cases non-trivial. \end{example}

 We get a theory about compressible numbers when we study information theories for subsets of $\mathbb{N}$.
 If $f$ is a surjection then $x$ is an index of the value $f(x)$.
 Let A be a subset of the set of natural numbers $\mathbb{N}$.
 For any $n \in \mathbb{N}$ put $A(n)=\{1,2,\ldots,n\} \cap A$.
 The \emph{index function} of $A$ is $i_A(j)=n$, where $n=a_j$ the $j$-th element of $A$.
 The \emph{compression function} of $A$ is $c_{A}(n)=|A(n)|$.
+Note that the compression function is the inverse of the index function: together they define a bijection between $A$ and $\mathbb{N}^+$.
+We can use these functions to \emph{count} the elements of $A$.
 The density of a set is defined if in the limit the distance between the index function and the compression function does not fluctuate.

 \begin{definition} Let A be a subset of the set of natural numbers $\mathbb{N}$ with $c_{A}(n)$ as compression function.
 The lower asymptotic density $\underline{d}(A)$ of $A(n)$ in $n$ is defined as: